MichailZyusko/interview-preparation/Interview questions.md

     26. Serverless vs. event-driven.
     27. Architectural patterns.
     28. What is flux architecture?
+    29. What design patterns do we use in backend application development and why did we choose that particular design pattern?
 - Optimisations  ☑️
     1. Did you have any performance-related problems on the frontend or backend?
 - Coding challenge  ☑️